ESP32 Power Consumption & Sleep Modes [All Variants]

 The Ultra-Low-Power (ULP) coprocessor can still do some simple tasks like reading data coming from sensors or RTC GPIOs.
 Therefore, we can use RTC peripherals (Timers, GPIOs, etc) as well as the ULP to generate various “wake-up” events in order to wake up the device from “Deep Sleep” mode.

-ESP32 Deep Sleep Mode Current Consumption is: ~(10-150)µA Depending on what features are activated according to the following table.
+ESP32 Deep Sleep Mode Current Consumption is: ~(5-190)µA depending on what features are activated and the ESP32 variant you’re using as shown below.

 ESP32 Deep Sleep Mode Wake-Up Latency is: less than 1ms